nebius/nebius-solution-library/soperator/README.md

-# Terraform recipe to create Slurm cluster on K8s in Nebius
+# Terraform recipe to create Slurm cluster on K8s with [Soperator](https://github.com/nebius/soperator) in Nebius

 ## Overview